KevCaz/burningHouse/README.md

 ## Why this repository?

 This repository reproduces the figures found in XXXXXX.
-The form of a standard R package helps sharing the code and this repository is a good media to discuss any issue regarding the code implementation.
+The reasons for using a standard R package are  twofold:

+1- efficiently assessing the code quality of the code (here we simply use `R CMD check`)

+2- make the sharing of the code easy (especially if you have an adequate version of R, you will be able to install the package irrespective of your OS)

 ## Installation